OriginProtocol/origin/data_migrations/v0.7_listings_registry_to_storage/README.md

 Script to migrate listings that are stored in ListingsRegistry to using ListingsRegistryStorage to store the listings.
 It can read listings to a local file, and then create new listings from that local file.

-## Configuration
+## Step 1: Configuration

-Edit the `conf-sample.json` configuration file or create new:
+Edit the `conf-sample.json` configuration file or create a new one that looks like this:

 ```
 {